Cost-aware Duration Prediction for Software Upgrades in Datacenters: Related Work

-\paragraph{Machine learning for system behavior prediction.} Machine learning has been widely applied to predict system behavior such as~\cite{belay2014ix}, throughput~\cite{li2020thunderbolt}, power~\cite{lee2006accurate}, and energy consumption~\cite{yuan2003energy} to solve problems in resource management and performance optimization~\cite{ipek2005approach,ipek2006efficiently,deng2017memory,bhatia2019perceptron,garza2019bit,shi2019applying,mao2019learning}.
-CPR predicts multiprocessor performance using a linear regression model~\cite{lee2008cpr}.
-Paragon predicts QoS performance for datacenter applications using collaborative filtering \cite{delimitrou2013paragon}.
-CALOREE predicts control parameters for dynamic adaptation using hierarchical Bayesian models~\cite{mishra2018caloree}.
-Seer predicts performance for cloud microservices using deep learning~\cite{gan2019leveraging}.
-The goal of all these work is to improve prediction accuracy such that system outcome is optimized. \citet{ding2019generative} demonstrates that improving prediction accuracy does not reduce energy consumption in the problem of minimizing energy consumption while meeting the latency constraints. \SYSTEM{} shares the similar insight but works in a different problem setting, maintenance job scheduling, and different machine learning technique.
+\textbf{Learning-based behavior prediction.} Machine learning has wide applications in predicting system behaviors such as latency~\cite{belay2014ix}, throughput~\cite{li2020thunderbolt}, and energy consumption~\cite{yuan2003energy}.
+These predictive models serve as valuable tools in addressing resource management and performance optimization challenges~\cite{ipek2005approach,ipek2006efficiently,deng2017memory,bhatia2019perceptron,garza2019bit,shi2019applying,mao2019learning}.
+CPR employs linear regression to predict multiprocessor performance~\cite{lee2008cpr}.
+Paragon uses collaborative filtering to predict quality of service performance in datacenter applications~\cite{delimitrou2013paragon}.
+CALOREE predicts control parameters for dynamic adaptation through hierarchical Bayesian models~\cite{mishra2018caloree}.
+Seer uses deep learning to predict performance in microservices~\cite{gan2019leveraging}.
+These work shares a common goal of prioritizing maximum prediction accuracy, assuming it will directly translate to optimal system outcomes.
+Ding et al.~\cite{ding2019generative} and NURD~\cite{ding2022nurd}, however, demonstrate that improving prediction accuracy may not lead to improved system outcomes. \SYSTEM{} shares this similar insight but operates in the domain of software upgrades.

+\textbf{Prediction-based job scheduling.} Prior work has focused on service jobs scheduling by optimizing resource allocation and execution order to maximize their performance.
+Many efforts have been made in scheduling service jobs by predicting service job durations~\cite{krishnaswamy2004estimating,curino2014reservation,boutin2014apollo,jalaparti2015network,jyothi2016morpheus,rajan2016perforator,tumanov2016tetrisched,iorgulescu2017don,chung2018stratus,park20183sigma,jajoo2022case}.
+Corral forecasts job latency by considering future workload characteristics to mitigate the effects of network congestion~\cite{jalaparti2015network}.
+TetriSched predicts resource requirements for current job execution based on past job executions~\cite{tumanov2016tetrisched}.
+3Sigma uses the full distribution of relevant runtime histories to predict job runtimes~\cite{park20183sigma}.
+SLearn recognizes the input and temporal sensitivity of job runtimes and introduces a sampling technique~\cite{jajoo2022case}.
+Prior work optimizes prediction accuracy for near-optimal scheduling.
+In contrast, we introduce a constrained optimization problem in software upgrades, showing accuracy alone is not enough to improve system outcomes.

+\textbf{Network change scheduling.} Prior work has studied network changes and scheduling.
+Janus plans network changes while minimizing the risk by adapting to traffic dynamics~\cite{alipourfard2019risk}.
+CORNET is a framework for quick and easy adaptation of network change management~\cite{mahimkar2021composition}.
+Dionysus is a system for fast and consistent network updates in software-defined networks~\cite{jin2014dynamic}.
+Unlike these systems, \SYSTEM{} targets datacenter-scale software upgrades, tackling their distinct scheduling challenges and operational constraints.